SRHA facing sharp spike in mental illness calls

 |

-VILLE, Manchester — The Southern Regional Health Authority (SRHA) is reporting a sharp increase in the number of mentally ill people needing help in region.
+MANDEVILLE, Manchester — The Southern Regional Health Authority (SRHA) is reporting a sharp increase in the number of mentally ill people needing help in the region.

 Regional director of SRHA Michael Bent told the Jamaica Observer that there has been a more than 40 per cent increase in the number of people needing mental health care for the quarter ending September compared to earlier this year.